SaturnityGL/SaturnityTweetDelete/README.md

 # SaturnityTweetDelete
-Hosting repo for the .exe TweetDelete - Saturnitystools.com
+Hosting repo for the zip/.exe TweetDelete - Saturnitystools.com